Umuzi-org/ACN-syllabus/content/teaching-curriculum/quick-familiarity-4/_index.md

 - Read through the first 5 pages of the summary pdf (up to the end of chapter 3).
 - For each of the 3 chapters:

-1. Describe which of the techniques you already apply pretty well when you teach and describe how you apply the technique.
+1. In 300 words or less, describe which of the techniques you already apply pretty well when you teach and describe how you apply the technique.

    1.1.
 Explain how you know that the technique works.